Using Natural Language and Program Abstractions to Instill Human Inductive Biases in Machines: Abstract

 \section{Abstract}

-Strong inductive biases are a key component of human intelligence, allowing people to quickly learn a variety of tasks.
-Although meta-learning has emerged as an approach for endowing neural networks with useful inductive biases, agents trained by meta-learning may acquire very different strategies from humans.
-We show that co-training these agents on predicting representations from natural language task descriptions and from programs induced to generate such tasks guides them toward human-like inductive biases.
-Human-generated language descriptions and program induction with library learning both result in more human-like behavior in downstream meta-reinforcement learning agents than less abstract controls (synthetic language descriptions, program induction without library learning), suggesting that the abstraction supported by these representations is key.
+Strong inductive biases give humans the ability to quickly learn to perform a variety of tasks.
+Although meta-learning is a method to endow neural networks with useful inductive biases, agents trained by meta-learning may sometimes acquire very different strategies from humans.
+We show that co-training these agents on predicting representations from natural language task descriptions and programs induced to generate such tasks guides them toward more human-like inductive biases.
+Human-generated language descriptions and program induction models that add new learned primitives both contain abstract concepts that can compress description length.
+Co-training on these representations result in more human-like behavior in downstream meta-reinforcement learning agents than less abstract controls (synthetic language descriptions, program induction without learned primitives), suggesting that the abstraction supported by these representations is key.